-Michael Brookes The Algebra of Justice
+Fadi Nasri The Algebra of Justice

 THE ABDUCTION OF MADELEINE McCANN - A Modern Fairy Tale

-Their daughter Madeleine was abducted on the night of May 3rd 2007, while she was asleep in the family's holiday apartment on the Algarve coast of Portugal, in the village of Praia Da Luz.
+Madeleine Mccann was abducted on the night of May 3rd 2007, while she was asleep in the family's holiday apartment on the Algarve coast of Portugal, in the village of Praia Da Luz.
 The abduction happened while the parents were dining out with friends a few yards away, and it was discovered when the mother, Kate McCann, slipped away to check on her children at 10 p.m.

 There are several important witnesses to the abduction.
-The first was the father, Gerry McCann, who returned to the apartment at around 9.05 p.m. to check on the children.
-When he entered their room he found that the door was open wider than usual, but because it was an unfamiliar door and he had no reason to suppose it, he did not check to see if there was someone hiding in the room.
+The first was the father, Gerry McCann, who returned to the apartment at around 9.05 p.m. to check on the children, and when he entered their room he found that the door was open wider than usual, but because it was an unfamiliar door and he had no reason to suppose it, he did not check to see if there was someone hiding in the room.
 When he left the apartment, he met a friend outside and stopped to talk to him.

 The third witness was George Burke, who saw a small girl with a remarkable resemblance to Madeleine being hauled along by a vicious-looking man and a woman in the area very early the next morning.
 It was dark, at 6.00 a.m., and no one else was about.
 The group was hurrying towards the Lagos marina and railway station and they looked very suspicious.
 Mr Burke informed the police, but they didn't take the incident seriously.